Worlds of Fun reviews

 Strategy: As with any amusement park, arrive early (at least :30 minutes before opening) and hit the headliner attractions first (usually roller coasters).

 Voted one of the top new coasters of 2009, WOF's Prowler is the hottest attraction in the park.
 However, it needs a little time to warm up, if you ask me.
 Instead of making a beeline for Prowler, head to the Patriot first (front row only).
 Following Patriot, head next door and hit Spinning Dragons, then work your way back to the Prowler.
 After riding the Prowler, there is only one marquee coaster left, Mamba.
 Hit it next.
 If the park is not very crowded you can ride Boomerang (perhaps you are one of the few who have not had a chance to ride one of the 50+ Vekoma Boomerangs operating in the world today?) on the way to Mamba.
 After riding Mamba (a couple times) head back to Americana for a ride on the old and painful Timber Wolf (if you don't mind the chiropractor bills).

-Plan on re-riding your favorite coasters again after dark as several of them (Prowler, Spinning Dragons, and Mamba in particular) offer excellent night rides.
+Plan on re-riding your favorite coasters again after dark as a couple of them (Prowler and Mamba in particular) offer excellent night rides.